winitzki/scall/tutorial/programming_dhall.md

 ### The `assert` keyword and equality types

-For types other than `Bool` and `Natural`, equality testing is not available as a function.
+For values other than booleans and natural numbers, equality testing is not available as a function.
 However, values of any types may be tested for equality at compile time via Dhall's `assert` feature.
 That feature is designed for basic sanity checks: